-Birth place of Gov. Sam Houston Jones
+Birthplace of Governor Sam Houston Jones Historical Marker

-A two-room cabin in Merryville was the birth place of Sam Houston Jones on July 15, 1897.
+This historical marker dedicated in 2012 shares the history of the two-room cabin near this location in Merryville that was the birthplace of Sam Houston Jones on July 15, 1897.
 The property where the cabin stood was homesteaded by Jones’ grandfather, Moses Clark Frazar.
 Jones became the state's 46th governor, serving during World War II, from 1940-1944.
-He was born in Merryville and spent much of his childhood in DeRidder.
-He was a 1915 graduate of DeRidder High School.
-Jones defeated Earl K. Long in 1940 for the gubernatorial seat in what was a bitter campaign.
+He was born in Merryville and was a 1915 graduate of DeRidder High School.
+Jones defeated Earl K. Long in 1940 for the gubernatorial seat in a bitter campaign.
 Long had served as governor for about a year following the resignation of Richard Leche.
 Long was again elected governor for two terms – 1948 and 1956.
-Jones is credited with helping to make government more honest.
-He pushed laws involving reforms on state contracting, bidding and dual office holding.
+Jones is credited with leadership in passing reforms related to state contracting, bidding, and dual office-holding.
 Among his focuses were the state’s civil service system and educational system.